rednblackgames/HyperLap2D/h2d-libgdx-spine-extension/README.md

 ```

 ### License
-Spine is a commercial software distributed with its own license, in order to include Spine support in your project please be sure to have a valid [Spine License](https://github.com/EsotericSoftware/spine-runtimes)
+Spine is a commercial software distributed with its own license, in order to include Spine support in your project, please, be sure to have a valid [Spine License](https://github.com/EsotericSoftware/spine-runtimes)